2026 St. Petersburg, Florida, mayoral election

-The 2026 St. Petersburg, Florida, mayoral election will take place on August 18, 2026, with a runoff election on November 3, 2026, if no candidate receives a majority of the vote.
-Incumbent Mayor Ken Welch, who was first elected in 2021, has announced that he will seek re-election.
+The 2026 St. Petersburg mayoral election took place on August 18, 2026, with a runoff election scheduled to be held on November 3, 2026.
+Incumbent mayor Ken Welch, who was first elected in 2021, is seeking re-election.
+Welch and his main challenger, former Florida governor Charlie Crist, advanced to the runoff election after no candidate received a majority of the vote.